Updated: June 5, 2018

 An inductor’s shape and construction style are determined predominantly by the geometry of the workpiece section to be heated, and the possibilities are infinite.
-The following list is a guide to basic types of inductors and possible uses:
+The following list is a guide to basic types of inductors and possible uses.
+Click on the photo to see examples up close.

 - Single turn have a single turn of tubing for a head that is commonly used for either in-field or out-field heating on workpieces, where the desired heat zone is limited in width.